jeffpar/pcjs.v1/disks/pcx86/dos/microsoft/3.31/README.md

 	       60 file(s)     740807 bytes
 	                      700928 bytes free

-NOTE: Like most of the directory listings PCjs provides, the above listing was produced by PC-DOS 5.00.
+NOTE: Like most of the directory listings PCjs provides, the above listing was produced by PC DOS 5.00.
 However, when MS-DOS 3.31 displays its own directory (see below), a time is not displayed for most of the files.

 This is because those files have a 0x0000 timestamp, which technically is equivalent to midnight, but early versions